asphalt-framework/asphalt/docs/tutorials/echo.rst

 Prerequisites
 -------------

 Asphalt requires Python 3.5.0 or later.
-You will also need to have the ``pip`` and ``virtualenv`` tools installed.
-The former should come with most Python installations, but if it does not, you can usually install it with your operating system's package manager (``python3-pip`` is a good guess).
+You will also need to have the ``venv`` module installed for your Python version of choice.
-As for ``virtualenv``, you can install it with the ``pip install --user virtualenv`` command.
+It should come with most Python installations, but if it does not, you can usually install it with your operating system's package manager (``python3-venv`` is a good guess).

 Setting up the virtual environment
 ----------------------------------